3D

 NexCon 3D Printers take the best characteristics of 3D printing and address many of the challenges found in the construction industry.
 The result is the ability to print structures remotely or on-site efficiently at a lower cost with greater sustainability.

 Ability to print onsite and custom designs.
-Black Buffalo 3D's state of the art construction technology is capable of printing up to 4 stories of more than 1,500 square feet on each level.
+BB3D's state of the art construction technology is capable of printing up to 4 stories of 1,500+ square feet on each level.

 With a wide variety of "ink" materials, Black Buffalo 3D's cement-based “printer ink” is formulated to withstand harsh climates, is recyclable and is stronger than a block wall.

-By reducing material and labor costs by more than 50%, extruded exterior walls provide energy efficiency and printing affordable housing onsite cuts freight and logistics costs.
+By reducing material and labor costs, extruded exterior walls provide energy efficiency and printing affordable housing onsite cuts freight and logistics costs.

 Traditional